ankurk91/wp-google-analytics/readme.md

 ### TO DO List
-* Tabbed interface
 * Outgoing link and downloads tracking
 * Login and register page tracking
-* Custom tracker
+* Custom trackers
-* Force SSL
-* Lazy execution of tracking code
-* Log user engagement
 * Custom variables
+* Store processed code in transient for faster loading

 -----